-SPLUMA principles are:

-a) The principle of spatial justice, whereby-
+SPLUMA principles are: a) The principle of spatial justice, whereby-

 - i.
-Past spatial and other development imbalances must be redressed through improved access to and use of land; Spatial development frameworks and policies at all spheres of government must address the inclusion of persons and areas that were previously excluded, with an emphasis on informal settlements, former homeland areas and areas characterised by widespread poverty and deprivation; - ii.
+Past spatial and other development imbalances must be redressed through improved access to and use of land;Spatial development frameworks and policies at all spheres of government must address the inclusion of persons and areas that were previously excluded, with an emphasis on informal settlements, former homeland areas and areas characterised by widespread poverty and deprivation; - ii.
 Spatial planning mechanisms, including land use schemes, must incorporate provisions that enable redress in access to land by disadvantaged communities and persons; - iii.
-Land use management systems must include all areas of a municipality and specifically include provisions that are flexible and appropriate for the management of disadvantaged areas, informal settlements and former homeland areas; - iv.
-Land development procedures must include provisions that accommodate access to secure tenure and the incremental upgrading of informal areas; and b) The principle of spatial sustainability, whereby spatial planning and land use management systems must-

-A Municipal Planning Tribunal considering an application before it, may not be impeded or restricted in the exercise of its discretion solely on the ground that the value of land or property is affected by the outcome of the application;
+Land use management systems must include all areas of a municipality and specifically include provisions that are flexible and appropriate for the management of disadvantaged areas, informal settlements and former homeland areas; - iv.Land development procedures must include provisions that accommodate access to secure tenure and the incremental upgrading of informal areas; and - A Municipal Planning Tribunal considering an application before it, may not be impeded or restricted in the exercise of its discretion solely on the ground that the value of land or property is affected by the outcome of the application;